thinc-org/awesome-stack/src/pages/things/tauri.md

   - frontend
   - security

-desc: Desktop app framework focused on security and performance
+desc: "Desktop app framework focused on security and performance"

-by: onfirebyte
+by: "onfirebyte"

-from: Thinc.
+from: "Thinc."

 ---